We’re proud to announce the fourth annual Top Private Equity Innovators with the 2025 BluWave Awards*.

 Since a fractional CFO is not fully engaged, they might lack a deep understanding of the company’s needs.

 “I use myself as the example here.
 There’s a lot of things that I catch or help plan for because I’m intimately involved in every step of the business,” Scott says.
-“If I didn’t understand the complexities of what BluWave does, it would be very easy to give a vanilla, out-of-the-box opinion on something and then it blow up in our face.”
+“If I didn’t understand the complexities of what BluWave does, it would be very easy to give a vanilla, out-of-the-box opinion on something and then it blows up in our face.”

 Fractional CFO Time: Less Commitment